Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Regret Analysis

 \section{Regret Analysis}

-We let $\Delta(\phi) := J\ust_{\cM} - J_{\cM}(\phi)$ be the suboptimality of policy $\phi$.~The following result establishes a relation between the suboptimality gap of state-action pairs and the suboptimality of the policies.~Its proof is deferred to Appendix~\ref{app:gen_res}. \begin{lem} Consider the MDP $\cM = (\cS, \cA, p,r)$.
+We let $\Delta(\phi) := J\ust_{\cM} - J_{\cM}(\phi)$ denote the suboptimality of policy $\phi$.~The following result establishes a relation between the suboptimality of a policy, and the suboptimality gap of the state-action pairs through which this policy passes, where suboptimality gap of state-action pair is defined in \eqref{def:subgap}.~Its proof is deferred to Appendix~\ref{app:gen_res}. \begin{lemma} Consider the MDP $\cM = (\cS, \cA, p,r)$.
 For any policy $\phi \in\Phi_{SD}$, we have